maaretp/ExploratoryTestingBook/manuscript/0000_Exploratory_Testing_Foundations.md

 We also may remember from past experiences easy ways of producting garbage text like opening a gif-picture in a text editor to copy from.

+A dynamic we often observe when working with data is ability to keep track of coverage of data.
+If you have a long list of things you could try, some applications allow you to try it all at once.
+With a wall of text though it is harder to pay attention to details of what is unexpected.
+Choosing data one type at a time leads us in forgetting what we have and have not covered.

 Similarly, we have tools that help us get to these types of ideas, like the Bug Magnet.
 It is a Chrome extension that allows for injecting values from various categories into a web user interface.

 A wide idea of data often brings out fun in testing.
 However, we need to stop and think if the values we are trying will be information the team will find relevant.
 If you start off reporting an application accepts weird inputs but not doing anything particularly bad with them, it most likely will read as you wasting everyone's time.
 If the application crashes, there is usually a connection to security that makes it more relevant.